 for preserving metadata.

-Understanding context manager is a must-know to master advanced Python programming concepts.
+Understanding context management is a must-know for mastering advanced Python programming concepts.
 It provides a clean and efficient way to manage resources like files, network connections, and locks.
 The with

 statement ensures that resources are properly acquired and released, even if exceptions occur.